Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 The live version of the file is being edited.

 Notice how the saved version of the file isn’t changing at all.
+Only the live version is being altered.

 Saving your work.